 - Affordable program fees from US$905 for one week

 Marine Conservation Volunteering in Croatia

-Croatia has become a popular destination for travelers in Europe, with picturesque harbor cities lapping on the shores of the crystal clear Mediterranean Sea.
+Croatia has become a popular destination for travellers in Europe, with picturesque harbor cities lapping on the shores of the crystal clear Mediterranean Sea.
 Now, Marine volunteers in Croatia can enjoy the tourist-friendly culture in the iconic city of Split while basking under the sun and in the water, and making a difference as a marine conservation volunteer.

-You’ll be based at a local dive school, helping to restore and maintain the Adriatic Sea with beach and ocean beach clean up volunteer activities, as well as observing and identifying fish and learning all about ecosystem conservation.
+You’ll be based at a local dive school, helping to restore and maintain the Adriatic Sea with beach and ocean beach cleanup volunteer activities, as well as observing and identifying fish and learning all about ecosystem conservation.